 Over a third of Americans qualify as obese, but misconceptions abound as to what’s causing the global health epidemic.
 (Hint: It’s not just about diet and exercise.)
 We talked to obesity experts about the latest science-backed findings and current research underway.

-It's a complicated illness, with no exact cause—but there is still a lot we understand now about depression, thanks to the work of dedicated scientists.
-For Depression Awareness Month, we look at the facts, common misconceptions and research that's underway.
+It’s a complicated illness, with no exact cause, but there is still a lot we now understand about depression, thanks to the work of dedicated scientists.
+For World Mental Health Day, we look at the facts, common misconceptions and research that’s underway.

 It’s a deadly disease, but it can be managed—if you get a timely diagnosis.
 For World Heart Day, we’re sharing what the latest science and research has revealed about PAH, including who is most at risk and the warning signs to look out for.